Kotlin/kotlin-spec/docs/kotlin.core/overload-resolution.md

 When an overload resolution set $S$ is selected and it contains more than one callable, the next step is to choose the most appropriate candidate from these callables.

-Firts, $S$ is divided into two subsets: callables with type parameters (generic callables) and callables without such (non-generic callables).
-If there are any non-generic applicable candidates, the choice is limited only to the non-generic subset.
-Otherwise, we consider the generic subset.

 The selection process uses the [type constraint][Type constraints] system of Kotlin, in a way similar to the process of [determining function applicability][Determining function applicability for a specific call].
 For every two distinct members of the candidate set $F_1$ and $F_2$, the following constraint system is constructed and solved: